jostrm/azure-enterprise-scale-ml-usage/README.md

 ![Header](documentation/images/header.png)

 Welcome to the Enterprise Scale AIFactory solution accelerator! <br>
+This is a template repository, bootstrapped with the Enterprise Scale AIFactory submodule (which is the most common way of leveraging the AIFactory template acceleration)

 > [!IMPORTANT]
->This project provides a ready-to-run github repo, bootstrapped and connected to the *Enterprise Scale AI Factory Github submodule*. <br> For full documentation visit the documentation section [`Enterprise Scale AI Factory submodule`](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/readme.md)
+>This project provides a ready-to-run github repo, bootstrapped and connected to the *Enterprise Scale AI Factory Github submodule*.
+For full documentation visit the documentation section [`Enterprise Scale AI Factory submodule`](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/readme.md)
 >

 This repo will leverages resources/templates from the [`Enterprise Scale AI Factory submodule`](https://github.>com/jostrm/azure-enterprise-scale-ml/). <br>This repo and act as your repo with options as: [Github private, internal, public repo](https://resources.github.com/learn/pathways/administration-governance/essentials/manage-your-repository-visibility-rules-and-settings/), or a [private or public Azure Devops repository](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/make-project-public?view=azure-devops)